python/cpython/Doc/library/io.rst

    f = io.StringIO("some initial text data")

 .. note::
-   If you are working with a non-blocking stream, be aware that operations on text I/O objects may raise a ``BlockingIOError``.
-This occurs when the underlying stream is in non-blocking mode and a read operation cannot be completed immediately, potentially leading to a ``BlockingIOError``.
-To handle this, ensure your code properly catches and manages such exceptions when working with non-blocking streams.
+   When working with a non-blocking stream, be aware that operations on text I/O objects might raise a :exc:`BlockingIOError` if the stream cannot perform a read operation immediately.

 The text stream API is described in detail in the documentation of :class:`TextIOBase`.